Dev-Ayan-Dasgupta/dhabi/README.md

 Digital Banking Application for Dhabi

-## Release notes - 1.0.0 (39)
+## Release notes - 1.0.0 (41)

-- Worked on UAT issues: 13, dev issues: 248
+- Worked on dev issues 223, 251
-- set up premature withdrawal ui fields based on api response
-- changed logo and color codes
+- Updated logo in appbar of dashboardsRe-Kyc to exclude mobile verification
+- Changed flow of Re-Kyc to exclude mobile verification
+- Reducing profile picture quality to 5%